POS-IOS-I-OBEBOS/-8/README.md

 status and the owner of the invoice.
 Certificate verification is disabled when contacting this site to avoid SSL errors.
 The invoice submission automatically detects the actual form field names on the site to fill in the TNN and FSRAR ID so that results should appear correctly unless the site returns no data.
+The response parser has been improved to include all hidden form parameters and more flexibly extract the date, status and owner values, so these fields should no longer appear as "н/д" when information is available.